shinux/tears/README.md

 - tears keep simple and clean both in interface and backend, focus on content
 - all backend code in one file to follow bottle's style
 - posts with raw markdown files, just back up `source` folder periodically
-- contains a `post_engine` which check .md files and insert them into mongoDB
+- contains a `post_engine` which check markdown files and insert them into mongoDB
 - work best in the latest desktop and mobile browsers (because of bootstrap)

 ## Usage